Lekvwa/Lekvwa/README.md

 - 👀 I’m interested in ...
 FPS and Rail Transits
 - 🌱 I’m currently learning ...
 Ukrainian and Cantonese
 - 💞️ I’m looking to collaborate on ...
 (N/A)
 - 📫 How to reach me ...
-Twitter-@Lekvwa
+Threads-@lekvwachan or Twitter-@Lekvwa (not recommended)

 <!---
 Lekvwa/Lekvwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.